Mathematics: Computational mathematics

-Computational mathematics is the study of mathematical problems that are typically too large for human, numerical capacity.
-Part of computational mathematics involves numerical analysis, which is the study of methods for problems in analysis using functional analysis and approximation theory.
+Computational mathematics is the study of mathematical problems that are typically too large for human computing capacity.

+Part of computational mathematics involves numerical analysis, which is devoted to computation with approximations of real numbers (floating-point arithmetic).
+Numerical analysis provides methods for problems in analysis using functional analysis and approximation theory.
 Numerical analysis broadly includes the study of approximation and discretization, with special focus on rounding errors.
 Numerical analysis and, more broadly, scientific computing, also study non-analytic topics of mathematical science, especially algorithmic-matrix-and-graph theory.

-Other areas of computational mathematics include computer algebra and symbolic computation.
+Another area of computational mathematics is computer algebra, which consists mainly of the manipulation of mathematical formulas on a computer.

+Automated theorem proving, which includes proof assistants and proof checkers, is another area of computational mathematics that is used for formal verification and allows formal proof of difficult theorems of mathematics such as the Feit–Thompson theorem on finite groups.

+Algorithmics, a large part of discrete mathematics, and public key cryptography are also often considered as a part of computational mathematics.